• Skip to primary navigation

 Romanian Lamb Stew

 • Don't leave the bone behind.
-Instead, take it with you and make lamb stock or freeze it to make stock at a later time.
+Instead, take it with you and make lamb stock, or freeze it to make stock later.

 Romanian Lamb Stew